KrauseFx/krausefx.com/_posts/2017-01-31-scaling-open-source-communities.md

 ### Maintainers stop being users of the project as it grows

-This is an interesting phenomenon with many big open source project, including[fastlane](https://fastlane.tools)and[CocoaPods](https://cocoapods.org): The project was started because the author needed the software for themselves.
+This is an interesting phenomenon with many big open source project, including [fastlane](https://fastlane.tools) and [CocoaPods](https://cocoapods.org): The project was started because the author needed the software for themselves.
 Suddenly they work on the open source project full-time, stopping the activity they’ve been doing before.
 With that they stop being a user of their own project.
 They are not in their own product’s target group any more.

 The challenge is to still somehow use the product to feel the user’s pain points, and realize what to focus their time on.
-For example,[fastlane is deployed using fastlane](https://github.com/fastlane/fastlane/blob/master/fastlane/Fastfile), therefore everyone working on fastlane also uses the product.
+For example, [fastlane is deployed using fastlane](https://github.com/fastlane/fastlane/blob/master/fastlane/Fastfile), therefore everyone working on fastlane also uses the product.
 If that’s not possible for your project, force yourself to onboard your own project from time to time, and go through the whole process.

 ### Information imbalance with your users